After The Party Ends:

 #1: Accept That You Feel Bad

-One reason why I put that massive list of reasons above this section is because sometimes you just need to accept that you feel kind of down, and that it is okay if you don't feel great at this moment.
-If you just had a fantastic experience that lasted a full day or weekend, normal life is going to feel a bit more grey for a while.
+One reason why I put that massive list of reasons above this section is because sometimes you just need to accept that you feel kind of down, and that it's okay if you don't feel great at this moment.
+If you just had a fantastic experience that lasted for a weekend, normal life is going to feel a bit more grey for a while.
 That’s fine, and that’s normal; you aren’t alone in that experience.

 pax unplugged 2019 friendship